RealKinetic/locust_k8s/Blog_part_2.md

     A common set up is to run a single master on one machine, and then run one slave instance per processor core, on the slave machines.

-This design fits well with Kubernetes and Google Container Engine.
+This design ends up fitting well with Kubernetes and Google Container Engine.
+We can create a single master node and then as many worker nodes as we deem necessary.
+The nice thing with Kubernetes is we can spin up and down the number of nodes as we go.
 All we need to do is create a few configuration files, walk through a couple of steps, and then we'll be running with as many machines as we'd like.

 ## Distributed Locust on Google Container Engine

+A few notes on GKE and Kubernetes.
+Between GKE, Kubernetes and Docker we have three ecosystems that we are integrating here.
+Not only that but Docker is platform agnostic and is building it's own runtime eco-system outside of Kubernetes.
+Kubernetes while started within Google is a true open source project that is not only attempting to be platform agnostic so it can run in any environment but is also container agnostic.
+So it supports other container types beyond Docker.
+There are real positives in these designs as they allow us to plugin the pieces that make the most sense for our use case.
+However the negative is the APIs and documentation can be difficult.
+Some commands that appear to be Kubernetes specific will trigger downstream GKE side effects.
+You can end up with some weird bash commands where you're nesting commands down to docker via Kubernetes.

+Also all of these projects are in relative infancy so things are always changing.
+This makes a guide like this a bit difficult to keep up to date and in sync.
+We highly recommend you dig into [Google Cloud Documentation](https://cloud.google.com/docs/) specifically the Google [Compute](https://cloud.google.com/compute/) and [Container](https://cloud.google.com/container-engine/) Engine and [networking](https://cloud.google.com/products/networking/) documentation, not to mention [Kubernetes](https://kubernetes.io/) and [Docker](https://www.docker.com/) to get an intution and especially if you hit issues as you go.

+We also recommend hitting up the Slack communities ([GCP](https://gcp-slack.appspot.com/), [Kubernetes](http://slack.k8s.io/), [Docker](https://community.docker.com/registrations/groups/4316)) for help or find folks on social media.
+We have found the community around these projects extremely helpful.

 In this example we'll use 7 worker nodes with a single master node.